quasarframework/quasar-framework.org/source/guide/ajax-requests.md

   },
 ```

-Usage in Vuex Actions for globally adding headers to axios (like during authentication):
+Usage in Vuex Actions for globally adding headers to axios (such as during authentication):
 ```
 import axios from 'axios'